Close

 Marine Corps and Navy special operations forces: Raiders, Force RECON and SEAL teams

-First, the Marine Corps has two primary special operations forces: The Marine Raiders and the Force RECON units.
+First, the Marine Corps has two primary special operations forces: the Marine Raiders and the Force RECON units.
 As part of the Special Operations Command, the Marine Raiders run small lethal teams to eliminate targets.
-Force RECON units are run by the Marine Expeditionary Force Commander, and their primary goal is information gathering in dangerous territory.
+Force RECON units are run by the Marine Expeditionary Force commander, and their primary goal is information gathering in dangerous territory.

 To join either the Raiders or the Force RECON units, Marines usually need to: